WHAT IS COUMARIN

 Even if you switch to Ceylon Cinnamon for your capsules, we feel that ingesting Cinnamon capsules does not represent a good choice because of the inherent danger of their production methods.
 (Click here for more information on the dangers of Cinnamon capsules).

-If you are taking Ceylon Cinnamon for health benefits, then stick to good quality natural Ceylon Cinnamon Sticks or Ceylon Cinnamon Black Tea infused with Ceylon Cinnamon Bark Oil.
-It’s has a mild yet slightly sweeter taste.
+If you are taking Ceylon Cinnamon for health benefits, then stick to good quality natural Ceylon Cinnamon Sticks.
+Ceylon Cinnamon powder or Ceylon Cinnamon Black Tea infused with Ceylon Cinnamon Bark Oil.
+Ceylon cinnamon has a mild yet slightly sweeter taste.
 Ceylon Cinnamon is not overtly spicy and harsh like Cassia Cinnamon, but creates a more sophisticated flavor profile in fine desserts recipes and Asian curries.
 Boiled Ceylon Cinnamon sticks made into a deep reddish tea is a fabulous taste treat, especially when iced and has many health benefits without the downside of Cassia Cinnamon.